schultet/goa/README.md

 ### Content ###

-This repository contains the source files of a privacy preserving distributed multi-agent planning system called Goa (= Groups of agents), also referred to as Goaplan.
+This repository contains the source files of *Goa*, a privacy preserving distributed multi-agent planning system.

 ### Setup ###